 Action steps for this root cause:

-- Test for overgrowth of Candida in the bowels — the GI-MAP test is a great option.
+- Test for overgrowth of Candida.
+The Organic Acids Test is a great option.

 - Follow an anti-Candida diet such as the Body Ecology diet.

-- Take anti-fungal supplements and/or medications (such as oil of oregano, S. boulardii, and the other supplements outlined in my article on Candida), to address the infection.
+- Consider antifungal medications and/or supplements (such as Nystatin, oil of oregano, S. boulardii, and the others outlined in my article on Candida), to address the infection.

-Intestinal permeability, or leaky gut, can be caused by several different root causes — I’ve highlighted six in this article.
+Intestinal permeability, or leaky gut, can be caused by several different root causes — I’ve highlighted six potential ones in this article, but there are many more.
 From my own personal journey and my experience with helping thousands of others with Hashimoto’s, I’ve found that digging at and addressing the root cause(s) of one’s leaky gut, can be the most effective long-term solution for gut health.
 (Remember that without a leaky gut, the three-legged stool of autoimmunity can’t stand, and autoimmune conditions can go into remission!)

 Going through the list of root cause factors, testing for confirmation, and incorporating the solutions mentioned above, can improve and eliminate intestinal permeability.
 (If some interventions require supplements, be sure to discuss them with your practitioner prior to taking them, to ensure they are appropriate for you.)